-Portable Changeable Message Signs (PCMSs) shall be used in advance of the work zone when closing or shifting lanes for all lane closures and traffic shifts on I-95 and during all other operations on all other roadways aswhere required by the 2011 Work Area Protection Manual.
+Portable Changeable Message Signs (PCMSs) shall be used in advance of the work zone when closing or shifting lanes on I-95 and during other operations as required by the 2011 Work Area Protection Manual.
 The Design-Builder shall provide at least two (2) PCMSs along each direction of I-95, which are to be placed in advance of the Project when lane shifts or closures are in place.
 The PCMS shall be removed from the roadway when not in use.
 The Design-Builder shall coordinate the implementation of PCMSs with VDOT.
 The use of PCMSs shall not replace any traffic control device otherwise required per the MUTCD or the Virginia Work Area Protection Manual.
-PCMS messages shall be in accordance with Appendix D of the 2011 Virginia Work Area Protection
+PCMS messages shall be in accordance with Appendix D of the 2011 Virginia Work Area Protection Manual.

-Manual.
 PCMSs will also be required in accordance with the Signal Turn On Procedure outlined in Part 2, Section 2.8.2.1.